A McEliece cryptosystem using permutation codes: Permutation error-correcting codes

 Hence, $G$ can be used as an error-correcting code in the following manner.
 The information we want to transmit is encoded as a permutation in $G$ and transmitted as a list through a noisy channel.
-We assume that when the message is received, $r$ or fewer errors have been induced.
+We assume that when the message was received, $r$ or fewer errors were introduced.
 Such a channel is called a \emph{Hamming channel}.
 The received message is a list $w$ of length $n$ with symbols from $\Omega$ (which need not necessarily form a permutation).
-Because the correction capacity of $G$ is $r$, the nearest neighbour of $w$ in $G$ is uniquely defined to be $g$.
+Because the correction capacity of $G$ is $r$, the nearest neighbor of $w$ in $G$ is uniquely defined to be $g$.
 The decoder can now solve the subgroup distance problem with the word $w$ and the group $G$ as input to recover the original message $g$.
-However, while we have proved that decoding is possible in theory, because the \emph{subgroup distance problem is NP-hard} (Section~\ref{subgroupdistance}), generic algorithms cannot be used to decode permutation codes efficiently.
+However, while we have proved that decoding is possible in theory, because the \emph{subgroup distance problem is NP-hard}, generic algorithms cannot be used to decode permutation codes efficiently.
 Rather, we need specific algorithms tailor-made for different families of permutation codes.